North County DanceArts, Inc. is dedicated to the care and nurturing of the dedicated dance student.

 - Advanced Jazz students MUST be enrolled in two (2) hours of NCDA Advanced Jazz technique and one (1) hour NCDA Advanced Turns & Leaps technique as well as pre-prescribed one (1) hour ballet technique class per week.

-- Tap 2 level and above students MUST be enrolled in one (1) hour of NCDA Jazz Turns & Leaps or one (1) hour of NCDA Jazz technique per week (ballet requirements apply for dance levels 2 and above).
+- All Tap students, Tap level 2 and above, MUST be enrolled in one (1) hour of Jazz Turns & Leaps or one hour of Jazz technique per week (ballet requirements apply for dance levels 2 and above).

 - Advancement is determined by the student’s instructor.
 He or she has specific criteria that need to be met prior to a student being promoted.